factor10/intent/docs/matchers.md

 ### .toCompleteWith

-Match the result of a `Future` to equal the exepected value.
+Match the result of a `Future` to equal the expected value.

 ```scala
 expect(Future.successful("foo")).toCompleteWith("foo")